2XL/hwDjango/README.md

     * proceed to refactor the code for the latest tests and additional unexpected tests.
     * until the code behave in expected ways.

+* Test prevents having to solve the same problem twice over time. and also logs the bug history in a clean and handy fashion.

 ```
 ## test model